leonmavr/freestyle_rt_cpp/README.md

 My first fully working ray tracer, running on the CPU.
 I wrote it by relying on various sources without faithfully following any of them, often relying on my own intuition - hence the name.
-It doesn't use any complex lighting models and sends one ray per pixel.
+It doesn't use any complex lighting model and emits one ray per projected pixel.

 ## Features